Frankfurt National Assembly: Break with the Provisional Central Power

-The Regent appointed the conservative Greater German advocate and National Assembly deputy Dr. Maximilian Grävell as his new Prime Minister on 16 May 1849.
+The Regent appointed the conservative Greater German advocate and National Assembly deputy Maximilian Grävell as his new Prime Minister on 16 May 1849.
 This so incensed the National Assembly that they held a vote of no confidence in the government on 17 May, resulting in a vote of 191 against 12 with 44 abstentions.
-Receiving moral support from Austria, the Regent stood defiant and retained his Prime Minister.
+Receiving moral support from Austria, the Regent stood defiant and retained his prime minister.
 Calls for the resignation of the Regent immediately followed.

-The next day, 18 May, Prime Minister Grävell ascended the speaker's podium in the Paulskirche and explained the Regent's motives for appointing him as Prime Minister, and the Regent's refusal to obey the National Assembly's decisions.
+The next day, 18 May, Prime Minister Grävell ascended the speaker's podium in the Paulskirche and explained the Regent's motives for appointing him as prime minister, and the Regent's refusal to obey the National Assembly's decisions.
 Grävell stated, "You remember, gentlemen, that [the Regent] had declared to the deputation of the National Assembly which had been sent to him that he accepted the request made to him as a result of [all the German] governments' approval.
 You will recall that the Regent was introduced into his office in this place, but then the Confederate Diet ... gave him authority.
 The Regent, as a thoroughly conscientious man, will certainly never be able to lay down his office into any other hands than into those who have empowered him."

 The uproar in the parliament was intense, yet Grävell persisted: "If you have patience to wait, I will explain.
 The Regent can and will only return his office to the National Assembly from which it originated.
 But he will do so and cannot do otherwise, except as a staunch steward of the power entrusted to him by the governments, and only to return this power back into the hands of the governments."

 Great unrest answered Grävell's words, as the National Assembly was directly confronted with the statement that the Regent's power originated from the states, not the revolution.
 With insults and jeers raining down from the gallery, the Prime Minister further stated, "Gentlemen!
 Consider the consequences of the withdrawal of the Regent and the divorce of Germany from this war [with Denmark].
 Remember that the honor of Germany is at stake!"
 Grävell finally concluded, "These, gentlemen, are the motives for why we came here, and why we cannot resign, in spite of your open distrust."
 The Prime Minister then departed.
 Deputy William Zimmermann of Stuttgart shouted from the gallery, "This is unheard of in the history of the world!"

 After reading the rules of the Provisional Central Power, adopted 28 June and 4 September 1848, especially articles that address the removal of ministers and the Regent, President Theodore Reh of the National Assembly read the report from the Committee of Thirty that drafted a provisional regency (Reichsregentschaft) to defend the Constitution.
 The vote passed with a majority (126 to 116 votes) for the plan with a provisional governor (Reichstatthalter) to replace the Regent.
 However, external events overtook the National Assembly before they could attempt to carry out their plan.